-Taryn Ullrich was sparkling for graduation from the Road to Employment Program at Rainbow Youth Centre interview & photos: J. Morier major and minor in Accounting and Financing.
-I love numbers!
+Taryn Ullrich was sparkling for graduation from the Road to Employment Program at Rainbow Youth Centre interview & photos: J. Morier

 I have not been in school for probably 10 years.
 I have a family of 5 that I care for.
 I have a partner who's supporting me.
 Without my kids and my partners, without Kids First and Road to Employment, I really don't think I would be where I am right now.